Reporting guide

 Public Charity Reporting Requirements

-Form 990/990-EZ/990-N is due on the 15th day of the 5th month after the tax year ends.
-Organizations can request an automatic 6-month extension using Form 8868.
+Form 990, 990-EZ and 990-N are due on the 15th day of the 5th month after the tax year ends — see the due-date table for your fiscal year.
+Charities filing the 990 or 990-EZ can take an automatic 6-month extension with Form 8868; filing late without one starts a per-day penalty.

 | 990-N (e-Postcard) | 990-EZ (Short Form) | 990 (Full Return) | |